Jeungsimsa Temple & Pagoda

 jeungsimsa-templeObaekjeon Hall (main temple)

-jeungsimsa-templeGuardians at the temple are
+jeungsimsa-templeGuardians at the temple area

-Three Storied Stone Pagoda
+Three~Storied Stone Pagoda

 This stone pagoda was designated a Gwangju Tangible Cultural Property No.1.
 This means that although there are many cultural treasures in the city, this pagoda is the most precious and relevant among them.